tomickigrzegorz/node-json-and-html-generator/README.md

 This is a simple application to generate json.
 This Json is used to generate static html files in another project, exactly including this one [photoBlog](https://github.com/tomik23/photoBlog)

-> Problem that occurred, I had a script in the node that generated an empty json only with added photos and the rest I had to enter manually.
-Which was not easy due to the fact that everything had to be inserted and formatted.
+> The problem that was solved, I had a script that generated an empty `Json` with only added photos, and the rest I had to enter manually.
+It was not easy because everything had to be inserted and formatted manually.

 ## Initialization